pgaulon/pgaulon.github.io/2022-11-15-htb-hack-the-boo-ctf/forensics_trick_or_breach.md

 # [Forensics] Trick or breach

 We are also presented with a pcap.
-Again, running it through tcpdump, we find DNS traffic, with hex as subdomains:
+Again, running it through tcpdump, we find DNS traffic, with hexadecimal as subdomains:

 ```bash
 $ tcpdump -Ann -r capture.pcap